Integralist/integralist.co.uk/content/posts/git-internals.md

 So subsequently doing `git pull origin HEAD` would bring in _lots_ of unexpected changes to your local branch 😬

+> [!NOTE]
-> Note: using `HEAD` isn't a problem when doing something like `git push origin HEAD` because it's a fundamentally different operation and so git knows to reference the local `HEAD` file to get the commit range before _pushing_ to the remote.
+> using `HEAD` isn't a problem when doing something like `git push origin HEAD` because it's a fundamentally different operation and so git knows to reference the local `HEAD` file to get the commit range before _pushing_ to the remote.

 Similarly, using a shortened 'reference' isn't possible with a command like `git checkout` as its internal logic will cause a `detached HEAD` state (e.g. if you were to do something like `git checkout refs/heads/master` instead of `git checkout master`).